FontysVenlo/PRJ4-iOS-Doc/README.md

 ### JSON

-We use JSONSerialization to get JSON from the data.
+We use *JSONSerialization* to get JSON from the data.
 This is a very simple example.
-To decode JSON have a look at the Codable/Encodable/Decodable protocols and try it yourself.
 It only makes sense to go for JSON content when there is data.
 Therefore we create our JSON after the check on data existence.

-ViewController.swift should by now look like this
+*ViewController.swift* should by now look like this

 ```
 class ViewController: UIViewController {